Payment link purchases

 • payment description (from the description parameter)

-To customise the template of payment link email, contact the ecommpay support service at support@ecommpay.com.
+To customise the template of payment link email, contact the ecommpay technical support at support@ecommpay.com.

 Payment form design

-By default, the payment form displayed to the customer has the standard design variant provided by ecommpay.
+By default, the payment form displayed to the customer has the standard design provided by ecommpay.
 If desired, it is possible to customise the design with the application of various changes to separate payment form elements by using the corresponding design builder.
-With questions that do not cover the design builder capabilities, contact the key account manager.
+With questions that do not cover the design builder capabilities, contact your account manager.

 Workflow